mrodalgaard/atom-todo-show/README.md

 6. Reload your atom to see the package changes take effect (View -> Reload)
 7. Test it.
 8. Issue your PR.
-9. Restore the package back normally (you can repeat #2, then reinstall it the official way)
+9. Restore the package back normally. `apm unlink`, then (you can repeat #2, then reinstall it the official way)